Lesterpaintstheworld/terminal-velocity/story/act3/act3_crisis/02_003_key_developments.md

 ## Key Developments

+### UBC Framework Integration
+- The discussions surrounding the UBC framework highlight its role in shaping character motivations and decisions, particularly in the context of ethical AI governance.
+Isabella's advocacy for inclusive policies is influenced by the principles of UBC, emphasizing the need for equitable resource distribution.
 1. **Isabella's Internal Conflict**: Isabella grapples with the tension between advocating for rapid AI advancements and ensuring that these technologies do not exacerbate existing inequalities.
 This internal conflict is highlighted in her discussions with Marcus, where she questions the ethical implications of prioritizing efficiency over equity.

 2. **Navigating Conflicting Motivations**: Isabella's desire for social equity often clashes with Marcus's focus on economic efficiency.
 Their debates reveal the tension between their differing priorities, forcing Isabella to confront her own beliefs about the role of technology in society.